figure-io/polymer-timeseries/README.md

 <a name="evt-xmax"></a>
 #### 'xMax'

-The element emits an `xMax` event when the `xMax` attribute changes.
+The element emits an `xMax` event when the `xMax` property changes.

 ``` javascript
 el.addEventListener( 'xMax', function onEvent( evt ) {